Post job

 An installation and service technician is an individual who oversees the continuous operation of personal equipment through operating functions.
 Installation and service technicians maintain the supplies, perform preventive maintenance, and call for repairs in structures.
 They install, test, maintain and troubleshoot cables, switches, and any other telecommunications equipment.
 The skills necessary to perform this job include mechanical and electrical knowledge, customer service, working for long hours in confined spaces, and communication skills.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, mechanical installer responsibilities are more likely to require skills like "hvac," "mechanical equipment," "osha," and "safety rules."
-Meanwhile, a hvac apprentice might be skilled in areas such as "customer service," "customer satisfaction," "preventative maintenance," and "ladders."
+Meanwhile, a hvac apprentice has duties that require skills in areas such as "customer service," "customer satisfaction," "preventative maintenance," and "ladders."
 These differences highlight just how different the day-to-day in each role looks.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a mechanical installer is likely to be skilled in "hvac," "mechanical equipment," "osha," and "work ethic," while a typical air conditioning service technician is skilled in "plumbing," "preventative maintenance," "emergency repairs," and "ventilation."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a mechanical installer is likely to be skilled in "hvac," "mechanical equipment," "osha," and "work ethic," while a typical air conditioning service technician is skilled in "plumbing," "preventative maintenance," "emergency repairs," and "ventilation."